GridTools/gridtools/docs_src/manuals/glossary/glossary.rst

   Multi-Stage
-    A partially-order collection of :term:`Stages<Stage>` with an associated :term:`Execution Order`.
+    A partially-order collection of :term:`Stages<Stage>` with an associated :term:`Vertical Execution Order`.
 See section :ref:`composition_of_stencils`.

   Placeholder
     Placeholders allow compile-time naming of :term:`Stencil Operator` arguments.
 See section :ref:`placeholders`.

+  Run-Method
+    Method to execute a :term:`Computation`, see :ref:`stencil-composition`.

   Software-Managed Cache
-    User-defined caching of fields during a :term:`Multi-Stage Computation`, which has a :ref:`cache-policy` and a :ref:`cache-type`.
+    User-defined caching of fields during a :term:`Multi-Stage`, which has a :ref:`cache-policy` and a :ref:`cache-type`.
     See section :ref:`caches`.